RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 ### AWS Profiles

 Similar to default credentials but you can also choose which credentials profile you want to use.
-Official AWS instruction on [crednetials config files](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html)
+The official AWS instructions can be found at [crednetials config files](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).

 ### [[Single Sign On|AWS-SSO]]